tannu855/home-assignments/Drone Assignment/README.md

 Drone Assignment

-Student Details
+Student Information

 - Name: Tannu
-- Course: B.Tech (Electrical Engineering)
-- Assignment: Fundamentals of Drones and UAV Systems
+- Assignment Title: Fundamentals of Drones and UAV Systems

-Description
+Project Overview

-This repository contains my Drone Assignment prepared as part of my coursework.
-The assignment covers the fundamentals of drones and UAV systems, including their history, applications, types, working principles, components, and related concepts.
+This repository contains my Drone Assignment prepared as part of my academic coursework.
+The assignment provides a comprehensive overview of drones and Unmanned Aerial Vehicles (UAVs), including their definition, history, evolution, types, components, working principles, and real-world applications.

-Files Included
+Topics Covered

+- Introduction to Drones and UAVs
+- History and Evolution of Drones
+- Applications of Drones
+- Types of UAVs
+- Difference between UAV and Drone
+- Fixed-Wing vs. Multirotor Drones
+- Quadcopter vs. Hexacopter
+- Flight Principles of a Quadcopter
+- Major Drone Components
+- Labeled Diagrams and Illustrations
+- Conclusion and References

+Repository Contents

-- "Drone_Assignment.pdf" – Complete assignment report.
+- Drone_Assignment.pdf – Complete assignment report with diagrams and explanations.

-Submitted By

-Tannu
+- README.md – Overview of the assignment and repository.

+Purpose

+The objective of this assignment is to understand the fundamentals of drone technology, its operation, practical applications, and the key concepts involved in modern UAV systems.